home-assistant/home-assistant.io/source/_integrations/glances.markdown

 - For each detected raid the following sensors will be created:
   - raid_available: The number of available devices for the raid.
   - raid_used: The number of devices used by the raid.
+- For each detected GPU (video card) the following sensors will be created:
+  - memory_use: The amount of available VRAM used in percent.
+  - processor_use: The load on the GPU processor in percent.
+  - temperature: The temperature that the GPU reports, in degrees Celsius.
+  - fan_speed: The speed of the GPU fan, in percent.
 - uptime: The server uptime.

 Not all platforms are able to provide all metrics.
-For instance the cpu temp sensor requires installing and configuring `lmsensors` in Ubuntu, and may not be available at all in other platforms.
+For instance the GPU sensors require installing the py3nvml Python package, and the cpu temp sensor requires installing and configuring `lmsensors` in Ubuntu, and may not be available at all in other platforms.